Bear Creek Pioneers Park

-Bear Creek Pioneers Park is a 2154 acre park located in the U.S. city of Houston, Texas at 3535 War Memorial Drive.
+Bear Creek Pioneers Park is a 2154 acre park located in the U.S. city of Houston, Texas, at 3535 War Memorial Drive.
 It is sometimes called "Harris County Bear Creek Park", or simply "Bear Creek Park."

 History

 Between 1946 and 1948, the Addicks Reservoir was constructed by the United States Army Corps of Engineers to prevent a repetition of the sort of disastrous flooding that Houston experienced in 1935.
 Bear Creek Pioneers Park occupies a portion of this reservoir.
 The park land had previously been occupied since the 1840s by mostly German immigrant farmers and their descendants.
 Harris County leased 2154 acre of the reservoir in 1965 and began to develop the park.

 Park Description

 The park is 2,154.63 acre in size and has paved roads and parking spaces that visitors can use.
-The park also has walking trails, an equestrian trail, a small zoo (including buffaloes, an ostrich, and emus) and aviary, playgrounds, soccer fields, little league and softball fields, four lighted tennis courts, eight picnic pavilions, horseshoe courts, and hundreds of picnic tables and grills.
+The park also has walking trails, an equestrian trail, a small zoo (including buffaloes, an ostrich, and emus) and aviary, playgrounds, soccer fields, little league and softball fields, a football field with a chalkboard, four lighted tennis courts, eight picnic pavilions, horseshoe courts, and hundreds of picnic tables and grills.
 Near the aviary ducks can be seen walking freely around a pond.
 The park also has restrooms all around the park and drinking water fountains.
 The park is open all week from 7:00 am until 10:00 pm (local time).
 There is no cost to enter the park but pavilions must be reserved before use.
 Picnic tables and grills do not need to be reserved.
 The park has no stores and visitors must bring their own food if they plan on eating or drinking.